VISAGE: Video Instance Segmentation with Appearance-Guided Enhancement: Experiments

-\paragraph{T-SNE Visualization.} As illustrated in \cref{fig:tsne}, we analyze the impact of appearance-guided enhancement in \name{} on its association capabilities using the OVIS dataset by visualizing the query embeddings for an entire video, with consistent colors indicating the same instance.
+As illustrated in \cref{fig:tsne}, we analyze the impact of appearance-guided enhancement in \name{} on its association capabilities using the OVIS dataset by visualizing the query embeddings for an entire video, with consistent colors indicating the same instance.
 The visualization includes three types of query embeddings: object-only, appearance-only, and a combination of both object and appearance queries.
-The embeddings that combine object and appearance query result in a well-clustered visualization.
-While the appearance-only query embeddings exhibit reasonable clustering, the integration of both types of queries leads to more distinct and pronounced clustering.
-This enhanced clustering indicates that our appearance-guided enhancement leads to better association.
+While object-only embeddings for the same object exhibit scattered and inconsistent clustering, appearance-only query embeddings demonstrate a high degree of clustering.
+The integration of object and appearance query embeddings results in even more distinct and pronounced clustering, as exemplified by the red circle in \cref{fig:tsne}.
+This enhanced clustering clearly indicates that our appearance-guided enhancement leads to better association.